 When accommodations are approved, the Coordinator of Special Services contacts students and provides them with the Student Academic Accommodations Approval (SAAA) form, which notifies the instructors of the approved accommodations.
 Each semester students are responsible for obtaining their SAAA forms from the Coordinator.

 All inquiries about referrals to clinical professional who administer testing, modifications to accommodations, and temporary accommodations, should be directed to the Coordinator of Special Services in the Student Success Center.

-Please read the Benedictine University Accommodations Policy for complete details.
+Please read the Benedictine University Accommodations Policy on obtaining services for complete details.